-Quality Assurance requirements for performing reviews of technical reports and the extent of review are established in manual E7 2.60.18 SRNL documents the extent and type of review using the SRNL Technical Report Design Checklist contained in WSRC-IM-2002-00011, Rev. 2.19 The customer requested that a Functional Classification of Safety Significant apply to this work.2 Data collection and analysis methods used in this work comply with this requirement as detailed in the TTQAP.3
+Quality Assurance requirements for performing reviews of technical reports and the extent of review are established in manual E7 2.60.
+SRNL documents the extent and type of review using the SRNL Technical Report Design Checklist contained in WSRC-IM-2002-00011, Rev. 2.
+The customer requested that a Functional Classification of Safety Significant apply to this work.
+Thus, a Design Verification technical review was performed via a document review according to the applicable elements detailed in Section 5.3.1 'Design Verification by Document Review' of E7 2.60.
+Data collection and analysis methods used in this work comply with this requirement as detailed in the TTQAP.